 Add the bone broth, and then bring the whole mixture to a simmer.
 Cook for about 5 minutes, stirring occasionally to let the celery soften.
 Remove the lid and then cook for another few minutes until the liquid has evaporated.

 Chicken Celery Thai Salad

 This chicken Thai salad is a unique salad that’ll change up your diet while keeping it healthy.
-This salad is naturally lower in carbs and higher in protein with a modest amount of fat, but feel free to add some additional ingredients if you want to boost the fat content up.
-Ramen noodles work well as does dried cranberries if you want to add a sweet taste to this dish.
+This salad is naturally lower in carbs and higher in protein with a modest amount of fat, but feel free to add some additional ingredients if you want to boost the fat content.
+Ramen noodles work well, as does dried cranberries, if you want to add a sweet taste to this dish.

 3 tbsp. olive oil

 6 stalks of celery, thinly sliced

 Stir together the oil, lime juice, as well as fish sauce.
 In a large bowl, combine the celery, scallions, cilantro, and peanuts.
 Drizzle dressing over the top, toss, and then serve.

 - Tsi, D., N. P. Das, and B. K. H. Tan.
 “Effects of aqueous celery (Apium graveolens) extract on lipid parameters of rats fed a high-fat diet.”
 Planta medica 61.01 (1995): 18-21.